itascaconsulting/gslider/README.md

 This object has the following methods:

-`add_float_slider(selector, short_name, long_name, starting_value, min, max)`
+`add_float_slider(selector, short_name, long_name, starting_value, min, max, options)`

 Add a floating point slider and a connected input box to the HTML element given by `selector`. `short_name` is used to access the values, `long_name` is used as the input label, `starting_value` gives the initial value of the slider, `min` and `max` are the limits of the sliders.
 Moving the slider updates the input box and vice versa.
 The input box allows for more decimal places and is treated as the authoritative value.
 Only floating point values equal to `min` or `max` or between `min` and `max` are accepted in the input box.
+The optional `options` argument can have the following
+properties:

+ - `slider_width`: the width of the slider in pixels
+ - `input_width`: the width of the input box in pixels
+ - `font_size`: the font size of the text
+ - `fill`: a fill color for the slider

-`add_radio_buttons(selector, short_name, long_name, button_names, starting_value)`
+`add_radio_buttons(selector, short_name, long_name, button_names, starting_value, options)`

 Add a set of radio buttons to the HTML element given by `selector`. `short_name` is used to access the values, `long_name` is used as the input label, `button_names` is an array of strings giving the button names.
 The button names are also used as the input value. `starting_value` can be the value of one of the buttons to make that button initially selected.
+The optional `options` argument can have the following properties:

+ - `font_size`: the font size of the text

 `add_check_box(selector, short_name, long_name, starting_value)`